ehmicky/autoserver/docs/server/data_model/patch.md

 `argument` is the list of possible types for the argument of this operator.

-For example, a `__power` operator must take a single numerical value as argument, i.e. `integer` and `number`.
+For example, a `__power` operator must take a single `number` value as argument.
 We might also allow an `empty` argument if there is a default argument value.

 The possible values are the same as `attribute` with the following additional
 types: `empty`, `empty[]`, `object` and `object[]`.